 The following chart for StanCERA presents the pattern of annual gains and losses, broken into the investment and liability components.
 The investment gains and losses represent the changes on a smoothed basis (i.e. based on the Actuarial Value of Assets).
 The chart does not include any changes in StanCERA's assets and liabilities attributable to changes to actuarial methods, procedures, or assumptions.

-From July 1, 2012 through the current valuation, the plan has experienced both net gains and losses in individual years, with the current valuation year experiencing both an asset and liability loss.
+From July 1, 2011 through the current valuation, the plan has experienced both net gains and losses in individual years, with the prior and current valuation years experiencing both an asset and liability loss.